waku-org/docs.waku.org/docs/getting-started/reference/glossary.md

 ### Pub/Sub Topic

-A Pub/Sub topic serves as a routing mechanism for messages, with the default topic indicating a subscription to receive messages on that topic for relay purposes.
+A Pub/Sub topic is a routing mechanism for messages, indicating a subscription to receive messages on that topic for relay purposes.

 ### Rate Limit Nullifiers